 A deposition is a powerful litigation tool for several reasons.
 Because a deposition is sworn testimony, it can be used to prove perjury if a witness tries to change his or her testimony at trial.
 A deposition can also be used to discover additional evidence to use at trial or discover information that can lead to admissible evidence.
+There’s a ton to keep in mind when it comes to depositions, so here’s our list of proper deposition objections.

 Even though the same rules do not apply to depositions as to testimony given during a hearing or during a trial, attorneys can and do object to some questions during a deposition.
 Learning the difference between objections that can be made during a deposition and objections that are improper in a deposition is essential if an attorney wants to protect his or her client and/or witness during a deposition.